MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/addattributegroup.md

 AddAttributeGroup is a projection operation that groups all the attributes from the source into an attribute group.
 This operation will work as follows:

-1. All the resolved attributes from the source are provided as input to the operation.
+1. All the resolved attributes from the source that are provided as input to the operation.
 1. An attribute group is created with the name supplied by the property "attributeGroupName".
 1. The attributes received as input are added to the newly created attribute group.